Lakers Trade Talen Horton-Tucker And Stanley Johnson To Jazz For Patrick Beverley

 — Michael Corvo (@michaelcorvoNBA) August 25, 2022

-Stanley Johnson became an unexpected vital contributor, spiritually and defensively, to the Lakers last season.
-The veteran-laden roster struggled in the grit, toughness, and accountability departments, but the 26-year-old former lottery pick helped fill those voids when he was signed in December.
-Johnson shut down James Harden in the fourth quarter on Christmas Day, and ended up carving out a niche as one of the few Lakers wings who Vogel could trust to hustle and bring it on D.
+Stanley Johnson became an unexpected vital contributor, spiritually and defensively, to the 2021-22 Lakers.
+The veteran-laden roster severely lacked in the grit, toughness, and accountability departments, but the 26-year-old former lottery pick helped fill those voids when he was signed in December.
+Johnson shut down James Harden in the fourth quarter on Christmas and carved out a niche as one of the few Lakers whom Vogel trusted to scrap, hustle, and compete on D.

 “Me personally, I’ve enjoyed every moment I’ve had here, Johnson said at exit interviews.
 “I’ve learned a lot, especially being around all this Hall of Fame talent and a bunch of really good people.
 I will look forward to being here if they will have me, but for me, I’ve grown a lot even coming from South Bay all the way up. … I would love to have the opportunity to take a whole summer and get ingrained in what we do as an organization all over the place and be around.”

-Both players were question-marks to make the Lakers opening night rotation, considering their one-way natures and the propensity of 6’4-and-under wings on the roster.
+Both Johnson and THT were question-marks to make the Lakers opening night rotation considering their one-way natures and, in THT’s case, the propensity of 6’4-and-under wings on the roster.
+Horton-Tucker also thrives off having the ball in his hands, and part of his unproductiveness last season was a symptom of Westbrook’s ball-dominant presence.
+Johnson, at 6’7, is a more curious inclusion in the deal, simply due to the Lakers’ dearth of large, defensive-minded wings.

-Of course, the Lakers can expect defensive tenacity from Beverley, who averaged 9.2 points, 4.1 rebounds, and 4.6 rebounds while hitting 34.3% of his threes for the Minnesota Timberwolves in 2021-22.
-The 34-year-old, whom the Lakers drafted in the second round in 2009 and played four seasons for the Clippers, is due to make $13 million in 2022-23 — the final year of his contract.
+The Lakers can certainly expect defensive tenacity from Beverley, who averaged 9.2 points, 4.1 rebounds, and 4.6 rebounds while hitting 34.3% of his threes for the Minnesota Timberwolves last season.
+The 34-year-old, whom the Lakers drafted in the second round in 2009 (traded on draft night for a future 2nd and cash) and played four seasons for the Clippers, is due to make $13 million in 2022-23 — the final year of his contract.
+He was traded to Utah in the Rudy Gobert deal earlier this summer.

+Surely, the Lakers would have preferred to add Beverley on the buyout market, but perhaps figured they had to act now to acquire him without sending a pick and are setting up a Westbrook move in the near future.
+Parting with THT now almost assures the Lakers will have to include two first-round picks in any Westbrook trade.

+Beverley is now only the third active Lakers player over 30, and he’s appeared in 60 games in only one of the past five seasons.